 What kind of sentence is that?
 A bad one.
 Why?
-Because the subject of a sentence and the object of a preposition or verb ought to be a noun.
-“This” and “that” are adjectives.
-Sending an adjective to attempt to do the work of a noun is a kind of bad writing.
+Because the subject of a sentence and the object of a preposition or verb ought to be a noun or pronoun.
+“This” and “that” are mostly adjectives.
+Sending an adjective to attempt to do the work of a noun or pronoun is a kind of bad writing.

 I had a professor in graduate school who used to bleed red on everyone’s papers, mostly crabbing about the writing.
 At least once on every paper I turned in, he wrote, “this what?”
 At first, I thought it was a pretty stupid question.
 Wasn’t it obvious from the context?

 But eventually I caught on.
 He was trying to tell me (not very effectively!) what I am writing in this post:

 I had used “this” all by itself as either a subject or an object.
 Whatever noun answered the question “this what?” should have been the subject or object.